ciph-io/ciph-core/doc/data-format.md

 All numeric values are stored in Network Byte Order (big-endian).

-## Replace Token

-When publishing a new encrypted container clients request a `replace token` from the c:ph platform and recieve a `token` and a `secret`.

-If the client wants to update or delete the container they make a request to the replace API with the link for the replacement containter signed with the secret using HMAC-SHA-256.

-The same container may be replaced any number of times but the c:ph platform only stores the most recent replacement.

-When clients begin downloading a container they should retrieve the replace token first and check to see if the container has been replaced before downloading.

-The owner of a container can also mark a replace token as deleted.
-Marking the token as deleted does not delete any blocks from the c:ph platform so the data can still be retrieved.

 ## Chat Key

 The c:ph platform allows users to engage in live chat.

-The `chat key` is a 256 bit (64 byte) random key used to encrypt all chat messages for the container.
+The `chat key` is a 256 bit (32 byte) random key used to encrypt all chat messages for the container.

 ## Links